osg-htc/docs/docs/compute-element/covid-19.md

 with `condor_ce_router_q`.

 !!! note "Additional considerations for older CEs"
-    Prior to HTCondor 8.7.1, HTCondor-CE had separate rules for handling multiple routes; see the
+    Prior to HTCondor 8.8.8 or 8.9.5, HTCondor-CE had separate rules for handling multiple routes; see the
     [job router recipes](/compute-element/job-router-recipes) for more
     details.